ShubhSingh/encryptpayload/README.md

 # How to run this spring boot app

-It is a maven project just do: 'mvn clean install' and then run Spring Boot App in any IDE preferrably Spring Tool Suite.
+It is a maven project just do: mvn clean install and then run Spring Boot App in any IDE preferrably Spring Tool Suite.